spacechase0/StardewValleyMods/README.md

 Installing stable releases from Nexus Mods is recommended for most users.
 If you really want to compile the mod yourself, read on.

+Make sure to initialize submodules when after cloning the repository.
+A couple mods use submodules for dependencies that don't have nuget packages.

 These mods use the [crossplatform build config](https://www.nuget.org/packages/Pathoschild.Stardew.ModBuildConfig) so they can be built on Linux, macOS, and Windows without changes.
 See [the build config documentation](https://www.nuget.org/packages/Pathoschild.Stardew.ModBuildConfig) for troubleshooting.